Mayur Vihar: Residential Units

 Phase I has DDA flats (organized into Pockets I-V) and Housing Co-Operative Society Buildings (e.g., Hindustan Apartments, Upkar Apartments, Ashiyana Apartments, Sadar Apartments, Glaxo Apartments).
-The first immigrants to Phase I were mainly in Pocket III and Pocket I in the early 1980s.
+The first Phase I residents were mainly in Pocket III and Pocket I in the early 1980s.
 Later, Pocket II, Pocket IV (near metro station) and Pocket V were developed.
 The nearest village is known as Chilla Gaon that is now surrounded by housing societies.
 Samachar Apartments is one of the oldest apartments in the locality.
 People bought land and moved in prior to 1985 at very low costs.
 Now, the area is considered to be an expensive real estate market with the availability of two metro lines apart from the proximity to both the central business districts of Connaught Place, New Delhi - Barakhamba Road to the east and Sector 15-18 of Noida to the south.

 Pocket V of the Mayur Vihar was latest colony allotted and developed by the DDA.
 It is on the Main Mother Dairy Road just opp to Sanjay Lake.
 Societies were developed near the Main Noida link road and the area is named as Mayur Vihar Extension with a separate Metro station of the same name.